Check-in: Social network

 Many social networking services, such as Foursquare, Google+, Facebook, Jiepang, VK, GetGlue, and Gowalla, as well as Google Latitude (closed), and Brightkite (closed) in the past, allow users to what has been referred to as self-reported positioning, or more commonly known as a "check-in", to a physical place and share their locations with their friends.

 Users can check in to a specific location by text messaging or by using a mobile application on a smartphone—the application will use the phone's GPS to find the current location.

 Many applications have a “Places” button or tab where a user can see a list of nearby places into which the user can check in.
 If a location is not on the nearby places list, the user can add the location directly from the phone.
 Once users have checked in, they have the option of sharing their location with friends in services such as Twitter or Facebook.

-Since the check-in became a ubiquitous mechanism in most mobile applications, the industry especially in the gaming branch, has tried to find alternatives.
-Gaming applications, in particular, require the user to check in multiple times in a row, so the mechanism becomes a sustained routine.
-Currently, possibilities for an auto-check-in are being tested by developers.